Share on Social

-Over the past 15 years TransLoc has worked with campus parking and transportation departments across the United States.
-In this time we’ve had exposure to very unique environments – in service setup, delivery, needs, and roles.
+For close to two decades, TransLoc has worked with campus parking and transportation departments across the United States.
+In this time, we’ve had exposure to unique environments – in service setup, delivery, needs, and roles.
 We’ve also witnessed an evolution take shape; one that is observable at an industry-wide level.
 This evolution centers on creating and delivering mobility services based on consumer demand, not solely operating and managing individual mode supply.

 Campus transportation departments as stewards of sustainability